Language: Sounds and symbols

 Depending on modality, language structure can be based on systems of sounds (speech), gestures (sign languages), or graphic or tactile symbols (writing).
 The ways in which languages use sounds or signs to construct meaning are studied in phonology.

 Sounds as part of a linguistic system are called phonemes.
 Phonemes are abstract units of sound, defined as the smallest units in a language that can serve to distinguish between the meaning of a pair of minimally different words, a so-called minimal pair.
 In English, for example, the words bat /[bæt]/ and pat /[pʰæt]/ form a minimal pair, in which the distinction between //b// and //p// differentiates the two words, which have different meanings.
 However, each language contrasts sounds in different ways.
 For example, in a language that does not distinguish between voiced and unvoiced consonants, the sounds /[p]/ and /[b]/ (if they both occur) could be considered a single phoneme, and consequently, the two pronunciations would have the same meaning.
-Similarly, the English language does not distinguish phonemically between aspirated and non-aspirated pronunciations of consonants, as many other languages like Korean and Hindi do: the unaspirated //p// in spin /[spɪn]/ and the aspirated //p// in pin /[pʰɪn]/ are considered to be merely different ways of pronouncing the same phoneme (such variants of a single phoneme are called allophones), whereas in Mandarin Chinese, the same difference in pronunciation distinguishes between the words /[pʰá]/ 'crouch' and /[pá]/ 'eight' (the accent above the á means that the vowel is pronounced with a high tone).
+Similarly, the English language does not distinguish phonemically between aspirated and non-aspirated pronunciations of consonants, as many other languages like Korean and Hindi do: the unaspirated //p// in spin /[spɪn]/ and the aspirated //p// in pin /[pʰɪn]/ are considered to be merely different ways of pronouncing the same phoneme (such variants of a single phoneme are called allophones), whereas in Mandarin Chinese, the same difference in pronunciation distinguishes between the words /[pʰá]/ 'crouch' and /[pā]/ 'eight' (the accent above the á means that the vowel is pronounced with a high tone and the accent above the ā means that the vowel is pronounced with a flat tone).

 All spoken languages have phonemes of at least two different categories, vowels and consonants, that can be combined to form syllables.
 As well as segments such as consonants and vowels, some languages also use sound in other ways to convey meaning.
 Many languages, for example, use stress, pitch, duration, and tone to distinguish meaning.
 Because these phenomena operate outside of the level of single segments, they are called suprasegmental.
 Some languages have only a few phonemes, for example, Rotokas and Pirahã language with 11 and 10 phonemes respectively, whereas languages like Taa may have as many as 141 phonemes.
 In sign languages, the equivalent to phonemes (formerly called cheremes) are defined by the basic elements of gestures, such as hand shape, orientation, location, and motion, which correspond to manners of articulation in spoken language.